Louis-Philippe Mariauchau d'Esgly: Life

-In his first pastoral letter he alludes to the appointment of a coadjutor, a precaution justified by age, infirmity, and the necessity of securing a successor.
-Bishop Jean-François Hubert, who was a missioner at Notre-Dame-de l’Assomption near Detroit at the time, was nominated coadjutor that same year, but the approval of the British Government was withheld till 1786.
+In Esgly's first pastoral letter he alludes to the appointment of a coadjutor, a precaution justified by age, infirmity, and the necessity of securing a successor.
+Jean-François Hubert, who was a missioner at Notre-Dame-de l’Assomption near Detroit at the time, was nominated coadjutor that same year, but the approval of the British Government was withheld till 1786.

-The main question that concerned him was the lack of priests.
-Bishop d'Esglis tried unsuccessfully to supply the dearth of clergy by obtaining priests from France.
+The main question that concerned Esglis was the lack of priests.
+He tried unsuccessfully to supply the dearth of clergy by obtaining priests from France.
 The British Government preferred the emigration of priests for the settlements in Upper Canada and the Maritime Provinces.
 Pending the arrival of a missionary for the Acadians, a layman was authorized to baptize and witness marriage contracts.
 Acadians settled in the maritime provinces and confirmed Joseph-Mathurin Bourg as Vicar-General for that area.
-Fathers Girouard, Le Roux, and Donat, of the congregation of the Holy Ghost served there, while the Irish and Scotch Catholics of the same region were attended by the Abbé Phelan and Capuchin James Jones, who resided at Halifax.
-Bishop John Butler of Cork sent some priests, recruited by the Irish Father Thomas Hussey, representative of the Diocese of Quebec in London.
-In 1787, Bishop d'Esglis issued a pastoral letter to all the faithful of the lower provinces, exhorting them to union and steadfastness in the Faith.
+The priests Girouard, Le Roux, and Donat, of the congregation of the Holy Ghost served there, while the Irish and Scotch Catholics of the same region were attended by the Abbé Phelan and Capuchin James Jones, who resided at Halifax.
+John Butler, bishop of Cork, sent some priests, recruited by the Irish priest Thomas Hussey, representative of the Diocese of Quebec in London.
+In 1787, Esglis issued a pastoral letter to all the faithful of the lower provinces, exhorting them to union and steadfastness in the Catholic faith.